 Some asshole at Sesame Street spent countless hours actually building shit to parody Donald Trump; what a loser.
 Why the fuck was Sesame Street bothering with Donald Trump in the first place?
 It’s not like he was president back then or anything.
-The government funded a show that told little kids a private citizen is a jerk.
+The government partially funded a show that told little kids a private citizen is a jerk.
 What a great use of taxpayer money.

 Dear Mr. PBS, don’t sit around and claim to be wholesome and innocent and “we just want to teach kids to count” and then go after private individuals.
 For fuck’s sake, you’re Sesame Street not SNL.

 Under threat of eventual imprisonment, Donald Trump was forced to give money in the form of taxes to people that made fun of him (I’ll check with Rachel Maddow to see how much he gave).
 I wonder why the program wasn’t in the black…

 Imagine if I put a gun to your head and made you pay me for these words; give me money so I can swear too much in an article mocking a large number of people who, misguided though they may be, probably just want to be nice – or else!
 These idiots manage to make Flop Sweat With A Toupee And A Lifetime Membership to LA Tan, of all people, a victim of Bert and fucking Ernie.
 That takes some talent, I’ll admit.
 Not enough talent to pay the bills but talent.